liberland/Constitution/Liberland-constitution.md

 * **§V.1.** The judicial power of the Free Republic of Liberland shall be vested in the Courts of the Free Republic of Liberland.
 * **§V.2.** The Courts of the Free Republic of Liberland shall first and foremost uphold the Constitution of the Free Republic of Liberland, and any laws passed by the Assembly in accordance with this Constitution.
-* **§V.3.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses into their rights by the Public Administration.
+* **§V.3.** The Courts of the Free Republic of Liberland shall protect the Citizens thereof and other Residents from any unlawful trespasses into their rights.
 * **§V.4.** The Judges of the Courts of the Free Republic of Liberland shall regulate their own affairs within the Secretariat of the Judiciary of the Free Republic of Liberland.
   * **§V.4(1)** The Secretariat of the Judiciary shall be headed by the Chief Justice of the Supreme Court.
   * **§V.4(2)** The Secretariat of the Judiciary shall supervise the Judicial Appointment Commission.